Day36512/ActiveChat/README.md

 ![Active Chat](https://i.postimg.cc/fRvLKM1W/Capture.png)

+## Installation
+- This script requires the Eluna module for your server.
+- Simply download the zip and extract the folder to your server's lua_scripts folder.

 ## Features

 - **Artificial World and Guild Chat**: Mimics live conversations in both world and guild chat channels.